mrcunninghamz/AraFrameworkPoc/README.md

 load('Profile').forEach(render.bind(null, 'Profile'))
 ```

-The components are imported and then mounted based on the reqest made by the host application.
+The components are imported and then mounted based on the request made by the host application.